Ahmed-Abuanda/ahmed-bshg-case-study/README.md

 #### Vector Database
 The vector database selected is the AWS OpenSearch Service, which is an AWS managed service that lets us run and scale OpenSearch clusters with strong analytical capabilities.
 The reasons this was chosen for our vector DB, especially for **KNN semantic embedding search**, are as follows:
-1. **Native to AWS** — Integrates with Bedrock, Lambda, and IAM without extra overhead.
+1. **Native to AWS.** Integrates with Bedrock, Lambda, and IAM without extra overhead.
-2. **Built-in KNN support** — OpenSearch provides a `knn_vector` field type and KNN search APIs, so we can store high dimensional embedings and run nearest-neighbour queries by similarity without building a separate vector store.
+2. **Built-in KNN support.** OpenSearch provides a `knn_vector` field type and KNN search APIs, so we can store high dimensional embedings and run nearest-neighbour queries by similarity without building a separate vector store.
-3. **Semantic search fit** — KNN over embeddings gives us meaning-based retrieval: the query is embedded with the same model as the documents, and the top‑k nearest neighbours are the most semantically similar products, which is exactly what the RAG agent needs for context.
+3. **Semantic search fit.** KNN over embeddings gives us meaning-based retrieval: the query is embedded with the same model as the documents, and the top‑k nearest neighbours are the most semantically similar products, which is exactly what the RAG agent needs for context.
-4. **Unified storage** — We keep both the embedding vector and the product metadata (title, category, price, etc.) in the same document, so a single KNN query returns the full context for the LLM without a second lookup.
+4. **Unified storage.** We keep both the embedding vector and the product metadata such as title, category and price in the same document, so a single KNN query returns the full context for the LLM without a second lookup.

 The reason a KNN semantic approach was chosen is that this approach benefits from meaning similarity between a user query and data found in our index.